SaaStr AI 2026 recap

 Does Fin detect churn or upsell signals?

 No. Fin resolves and deflects conversations.
-Helply scans every ticket for churn, upsell, and competitor signals and routes them to the CSM or AE, at $2.99 per signal, only when one fires.
+Helply scans every ticket for churn, upsell, and competitor signals and routes them to the CSM or AE, included in the ticket price.

 Is Helply's AI as good as Fin at resolving tickets?

-Helply resolves autonomously over chat and email with every source cited, and it runs on account context Fin lacks, so it performs on complex B2B tickets, at $0.50 per resolution.
+Helply resolves autonomously over chat and email with every source cited, and it runs on account context Fin lacks, so it performs on complex B2B tickets.
+Resolutions are included in the ticket price.

 What types of companies is Helply built for?